-First trialled by 32,000 AT&T employees back in 1994, the mobile workplace has gone from an innovative 90s experiment to the standard operating model for today’s modern businesses.
+First trialed by 32,000 AT&T employees back in 1994, the mobile workplace has gone from an innovative 90s experiment to the standard operating model for today’s modern businesses.

-Traditionally, the definition of a mobile workforce was synonymous with ‘work from home’.
-However, with tech advances such as eSignatures, video conferencing and collaboration applications (Slack, Asana and Google Calendar to name a few), the mobile workplace has expanded and increasingly includes employees that are out in the field - an estate agent signing off a mortgage, a lawyer briefing a client, a medical assistant diagnosing a patient or a sales rep closing a deal.
+Traditionally, the definition of a mobile workforce was synonymous with ‘work from home.’
+However, with tech advances such as video conferencing and collaboration applications, the definition of remote working has expanded and increasingly includes employees that are out in the field - an estate agent signing off a mortgage, a lawyer briefing a client, or a sales rep closing a deal.
 All of these, together with those working from home, contribute to the mobile workforce.

-This agile nature of a modern workforce built on enterprise mobility comes with a long list of benefits.
-Living in an age of connectivity means customers expect businesses to respond to their queries faster than ever (for scale, the average American spends 5.4 hours a day on their phone).
+The agile nature of a modern workforce built on enterprise mobility comes with a long list of benefits.
+Living in an age of connectivity means customers expect businesses to respond to their queries faster than ever.
 Giving employees the tools to communicate with customers outside of standard office hours leads to greatly improved customer experiences.

-Free from commutes and able to fit work around their own habits and commitments, employees are also happier (leading to less sick days and lower turnover) and more productive (a 2016 US study found 91% of remote workers felt they were more productive at home than in an office environment).
+Employees are free from commutes and able to fit work around their own habits and commitments.
+They are also happier (leading to less sick days and lower turnover) and more productive (a 2016 US study found 91% of remote workers felt they were more productive at home than in an office environment).

 Read next: Artificial Intelligence in the workplace

-With remote workers using their own devices and accessing varying WIFI sources, this trend of heightened security efforts will naturally also apply to the mobile workforce - particularly as recent surveys have cited 38% of remote workers at SMEs do not have the tech or knowledge to work securely.
+With remote workers using their own devices and accessing varying WIFI sources, heightened security is vital for a mobile workforce - particularly as recent surveys have cited 38% of remote workers do not have the tech or knowledge to work securely.

-Security plug-ins will also become more advanced.
-Take Office 365: combining One Office 365 Enterprise Mobility and Azure Information Protection, one of Office’s new Artificial Intelligence features uses behavior and pattern recognition to safeguard company data.
-If an employee is sending a document containing personal information or sensitive data as an attachment, Office alerts the user of a potential risk and suggests a more secure way of getting the data to the recipient (such as by using SharePoint or OneDrive).
+Security plug-ins for online tools have advanced to support this.
+For example, Office 365 combines One Office 365 Enterprise Mobility and Azure Information Protection, one of Office’s new Artificial Intelligence features that uses behavior and pattern recognition to safeguard company data.
+If an employee is sending a document containing personal information or sensitive data as an attachment, Office alerts the user of potential risk and suggests a more secure way of getting the data to the recipient (such as by using SharePoint or OneDrive).

-Over 1.5 million employees are using Templafy to optimise remote working and boost their productivity through easy and secure access to all compliant company assets.
-We’d love to show you how our cloud-hosted services can benefit your mobile workforce – get in touch for a personalized free demo to find out more.
+Find out about how over 1.5 million employees use Templafy to optimize remote working and boost their productivity through easy and secure access to all compliant company assets.
+We’d love to show you how cloud-based template management benefits your mobile workforce – get in touch for a personalized free demo to find out more.